 Essential 404 Page Elements

 There are two ways you can go with 404 error pages: creative or constructive.
-Or you can mix in a little of both like SEOagdget does with the 404 page shown below.
+We recommend mixing the two like Airbnb does with their 404 page, shown below.

 To decide what you should have on your 404 page, you can answer the following questions.